livebook-dev/livebook/docs/deployment/fips.md

 For environments that require security hardening you might need to turn on FIPS mode.
 Being able to turn on FIPS in general is a complex procedure, this just enables you to be able to turn FIPS on.

-To be able to turn on fips mode you will need to have an erlang distribution that has been compiled with [fips enabled](https://www.erlang.org/doc/apps/crypto/fips).
+To be able to turn on FIPS mode you will need to have an Erlang installation that has been compiled with [FIPS enabled](https://www.erlang.org/doc/apps/crypto/fips).

 ### Docker example